12 Tips for Smartphone Photography

 by Keith Ratcliffe

-Since upgrading my phone last year to an Iphone5s I have become aware of its potential to be a very effective camera.
+Since upgrading my Iphone recently I have become aware of its potential to be a very effective camera.
 A top photographer was once asked ‘What is the best camera for landscape Photography?’
 His answer was ‘The one you have with you at the time’.
 After that everywhere I went I took a camera – but recently I have realised that I always have my phone with me and after some encouraging results I now trust it for the impromptu pictures that arise in everyday life and I have been pleasantly surprised by the quality of the results.

 However like every new camera you need to learn how to use it, so here are some of my own thoughts with a few from the internet that can help you get the best out of your smartphone camera.